My Wedding Dress

 On July 7, I e-mailed to inquire about the gown.
 I was informed that all of her dresses were made to measure, and that I needed to find a stockist in the United States.
 I immediately called 15-16 of them located throughout the country, and all except one replied, “Since it is from her 2020 Collection it is not available in stores yet.
 We could order it from her and have it ready in six months.”
 But I did not have six months – I barely had two months!
 The only bridal boutique in the country that had this exact dress was located in Connecticut, and by pure luck we were scheduled to drive by them in three days.
 Luckily, the boutique was able to squeeze me in for a last-minute appointment that Saturday when we made our way to Rhode Island for our food tasting.

 I had all my fittings at the Connecticut home of one of the boutique’s seamstresses.
 My mother was never able to attend any of my fittings, but I was joined throughout the process by my fiancé and our two pups who waited in the car while I was getting my gown fitted.
-Needless to say, we explored Connecticut quite a bit on those days!
+Needless to say, we explored Connecticut quite a bit during those days!
 I feel quite lucky to have had them by my side.

 I really wanted the dress to be the focus, so I chose very delicate accessories.
 For jewelry I wore a gorgeous headband that I found online, and pearl drop earrings from Ralph Lauren.